c0dycode/BL2ModStuff/Autoexec/Readme.md

 I've added this one now, since I thought it could make digging through stuff a little bit easier.

 Difference to the normal version is:
-This is now a persistent script.
-Meaning you need to manually close it in the traybar if you're done.
-I've also added a Hotkey ***F9***.
-What it does, you press F9, and the script will focus back onto BL2.
+I've added a Hotkey ***F9***.
+What it does, if you press F9, and the script will focus back onto BL2.
 It'll then check whether you already have the console open or not.
-If you do it'll skip the step of opening it.
+If you do, it'll skip the step of opening it.
 So it's not getting closed.

 Next it'll type ***obj dump*** for you, paste whatever you have in your clipboard and sent the command.

 Remember, some Anti-Cheat-Tools don't like Autohotkey.
-So make sure you exit it before you play any other games.
+For this reason I've added a check every ***5000ms*** if Borderlands is still running.
+If it's not, the script will exit automatically.